 The volume audit record header (audit_rec_hdr) is a fixed structure that contains data for each audit event in the audit file.
-Table A-2 shows the fields in each volume audit record header.
+Table 20 on page 252 shows the fields in each volume audit record header.

-Туре Element Name Description WORD eventTypeID Volume audit event type, from Table A-3 or Table A-4 WORD chkWord Checksum, used for internal integrity checks.
+Туре Element Name Description WORD eventTypeID Volume audit event type, from Table 21 on page 253 or Table 22 on page 267 WORD chkWord Checksum, used for internal integrity checks.
 LONG connectionID Server's internal connection table entry.
 This value is used to associate an event with the user that performed that event.
 LONG processUniqueID Client process ID.
 This value can be used to trace client events (for example, file opens) to a specific process on that client.
 LONG successFailureStatusCode Completion status: 0=successful, nonzero=failure.
 WORD dosDate DOS-format date of event.
 WORD dosTime DOS-format time of event.

-Table A-2 Volume Audit Record Header
+Table 20 Volume Audit Record Header

-Table A-3 defines each volume audit file record name and number, describes the type of event (accounting, extended attribute, file, message, QMS, server, user), when it is generated, and the format of any additional event-specific data in the audit record.
+Table 21 on page 253 defines each volume audit file record name and number, describes the type of event (accounting, extended attribute, file, message, QMS, server, user), when it is generated, and the format of any additional event-specific data in the audit record.
 The data types "BYTE", "WORD", and "LONG" refer to 8-, 16-, and 32-bit integers, respectively.
 The "BYTE" data type is also used for character strings.
-The complete name of each event in Table A-3 starts with "A_EVENT"; that prefix is omitted to save room.
+The complete name of each event in Table 21 on page 253 starts with "A_EVENT"; that prefix is omitted to save room.